importwp/importwp/readme.txt

 * FIX - Fix UI error cause when an empty condition is set in the importer template.
 * FIX - Update continue banner to display when the importer has the status: timeout.
 * FIX - Capture previously missing errors in status file.
+* ADD - Add new addon api via ImporterAddon or ExporterAddon.

 = 2.13.5 =